SAP-samples/cloud-businessrules-samples/cf-apps/README.md

 ## Running the Application in Cloud Foundry Environment

-#1.
-Download the Shopping Cart Application
+# 1. Download the Shopping Cart Application
 Download and extract the shopping cart application under *cf-apps* folder

-#2.
-Adding required security libraries
+# 2. Adding required security libraries

 To secure the application we have to add Spring Security to the classpath.
 By configuring Spring Security in the application, Spring Boot automatically secures all HTTP endpoints with BASIC authentication.
 Since we want to use OAuth 2.0 together with [Java Web Tokens (JWT)](https://tools.ietf.org/html/rfc7519) instead, we need to add the Spring OAUTH and Spring JWT dependencies as well.

 To enable offline JWT validation the SAP XS Security Libraries need to be added as well.
 The latest version can be downloaded from the [Service Marketplace](https://launchpad.support.sap.com/#/softwarecenter/template/products/%20_APP=00200682500000001943&_EVENT=DISPHIER&HEADER=Y&FUNCTIONBAR=N&EVENT=TREE&NE=NAVIGATE&ENR=73555000100200004333&V=MAINT&TA=ACTUAL&PAGE=SEARCH/XS%20JAVA%201).

-* Create a *libs* folder inside the extracted *cf-shoppingcart* folder in step 1
+* Create *libs* folder inside the extracted *cf-shoppingcart* folder in step 1
 * Unzip the file downloaded from the service marketplace to the *libs* folder
 * Install SAP XS Security Libraries to your local maven repo by executing this command: